cruxlang/crux/design/mutability.md

 ## Mutable record fields

-Sneak record fields can be denoted as mutable.
+Crux record fields can be denoted as mutable.
 This is part of the row-variable.

 Individual record fields can be made mutable with the `mutable` keyword.